-Fees and Charges:

-Normal transaction and brokerage fees shall apply to the trading of the Certificates on the SGX-ST. Investors should note that they may be required to pay stamp taxes or other documentary charges in accordance with the laws and practices of the country where the Certificates are transferred.
+Warrant Agent: The Central Depository (Pte) Limited ("CDP") Clearing System: CDP Fees and Charges: Normal transaction and brokerage fees shall apply to the trading of the Certificates on the SGX-ST. Investors should note that they may be required to pay stamp taxes or other documentary charges in accordance with the laws and practices of the country where the Certificates are transferred.
 Investors who are in any doubt as to their tax position should consult their own independent tax advisers.
 In addition, investors should be aware that tax regulations and their application by the relevant taxation authorities change from time to time.
 Accordingly, it is not possible to predict the precise tax treatment which will apply at any given time.

-Investors holding position overnight would also be required to bear the Management Fee and Gap Premium, which are calculated daily and applied to the value of the Certificates, as well as certain costs embedded within the Leverage Strategy including the Funding Cost and the Rebalancing Cost.
+Investors holding position overnight would also be required to bear the Management Fee and Gap Premium, which are calculated daily and applied to the value of the Certificates, as well as certain costs embedded within the Leverage Inverse Strategy including the Stock Borrowing Cost and the Rebalancing Cost.
 The Management Fee may be increased up to a maximum of 3% p.a. on giving one month's notice to investors in accordance with the terms and conditions of the Certificates.
 Any increase in the Management Fee will be announced on the SGXNET.

-Further Information:

-Please refer to the website at <http://dlc.ubs.com> for more information on the theoretical closing price of the Certificates on the previous trading day, the closing price of the Underlying Stock on the previous trading day, the Air Bag Trigger Price for each trading day and the Management Fee and Gap Premium.
+Further Information: Please refer to the website at http://dlc.ubs.com for more information on the theoretical closing price of the Certificates on the previous trading day, the closing price of the Underlying Stock on the previous trading day, the Air Bag Trigger Price for each trading day and the Management Fee and Gap Premium.

-Specific Definitions relating to the Leverage Strategy
+Specific Definitions relating to the Leverage Inverse Strategy

-Description of the Leverage Strategy
+Description of the Leverage Inverse Strategy

-The Leverage Strategy is designed to track a 5 times daily leveraged exposure to the Underlying Stock.
+The Leverage Inverse Strategy is designed to track a 5 times daily leveraged inverse exposure to the Underlying Stock.

-At the end of each trading day of the Underlying Stock, the exposure of the Leverage Strategy to the Underlying Stock is reset within the Leverage Strategy in order to retain a daily leverage of 5 times the performance of the Underlying Stock (excluding costs) regardless of the performance of the Underlying Stock on the preceding day.
+At the end of each trading day of the Underlying Stock, the exposure of the Leverage Inverse Strategy to the Underlying Stock is reset within the Leverage Inverse Strategy in order to retain a daily leverage of 5 times the inverse performance of the Underlying Stock (excluding costs) regardless of the performance of the Underlying Stock on the preceding day.
 This mechanism is referred to as the Daily Reset.

-The Leverage Strategy incorporates an air bag mechanism which is designed to reduce exposure to the Underlying Stock during extreme market conditions, as further described below.
+The Leverage Inverse Strategy incorporates an air bag mechanism which is designed to reduce exposure to the Underlying Stock during extreme market conditions, as further described below.

-Leverage Strategy Formula
+Leverage Inverse Strategy Formula

-LSLt means, the Leverage Strategy Level as at the Leverage Reset Time (t), calculated in accordance with the following formulae:
+LSL_t means the Leverage Inverse Strategy Level as of the Leverage Reset Time (t), calculated in accordance with the following formulae:

-On Leverage Reset Time (1):
+On Leverage Reset Time(1):